Excel VBA Tutorial For Beginners

 - One is by recording macros.

-- Second is by writing a block of codes.
+- The second is by writing a block of codes.

 How to Record Macros in Excel VBA?